 5.5 You must use our website in accordance with these Terms of Service only for lawful purposes and in a way which does not infringe the rights of anyone or restrict or inhibit anyone’s use of our website.

-6.1 We are the owner or the licensee of all intellectual property rights in the Website, and in the material published on it (except where content is specifically identified as third party content).
+6.1 We are the owner or the licensee of all intellectual property rights on the website, and in the material published on it (except where content is specifically identified as third party content).
 Those works are protected by applicable intellectual property and other laws around the world.
 All such rights are reserved.

 - You must not, in any way, modify the paper copies you have printed off, or digital copies you have downloaded.

-7.1 It is your sole responsibility to ensure that your Content is based on reliable factual information and that all claims made can be fully substantiated.
-You agree to provide Uplift with evidence to support your content if Uplift raises concerns about its accuracy.
+7.1 It is your sole responsibility to ensure that your content is based on reliable factual information and that all claims made can be fully substantiated.
+You agree to provide Uplift with evidence to support your content if concerns are raised about its accuracy.

-9.2 Each time you use our Website including adding content, you will be bound by the then current Terms, and our Privacy Statement.
+9.2 Each time you use our website including adding content, you will be bound by the then current Terms, and Uplift’s Data Protection and Privacy Statement.
 You should review these each time you access and use our website, to satisfy that you are happy with them.